 And whether that be helping to monitor the 8,000 pest traps for the local council so that they don’t have to manually walk the line, to setting up sensors for water tanks to monitor levels, Harrison will always put his hand up for the job.
 That’s just the kind of guy he is.

-Story by Erin Harrison.
-In partnership with Venture Taranaki.
+Story created in partnership with Venture Taranaki.